imgeng/image-cdn-wordpress/readme.txt

 * When a visitor requests an image, ImageEngine CDN servers use client hints or device detection to identify the requesting devices and browser characteristics.
 * Based on the browser characteristics, ImageEngine will resize, compress and convert images to WebP, JPEG 2000, or AVIF.
-* The optimized image is  delivered from the ImageEngine CDN edge.
-Subsequent requests are served instantly with WebP, JPEG 2000, or AVIF images stored on ImageEngine’s global CDN.
+* The optimized image is delivered from the nearest ImageEngine CDN region.
+Subsequent requests are served instantly with WebP, JPEG 2000, or AVIF images and stored on ImageEngine's global CDN.

+Other static content like fonts, CSS and JavaScript are also optimized by applying Brotli or gzip compression.

 = What Makes ImageEngine Better Than Other CDNs or Digital Asset Management Platforms? =